Hunts Point Avenue station: Renovations

 In the early 1960s, the platforms at this station along the Pelham Line were extended to 514 feet accommodate 10-car trains.
 The stations along the line between Hunts Point Avenue and Third Avenue–138th Street, and Third Avenue–149th Street on the IRT White Plains Road Line had their platforms extended under the same contract.
 Construction of the platform extensions was still underway as of June 1963.

 On April 12, 1978, following president Jimmy Carter's visit to the nearly-destroyed Charlotte Street neighborhood nearby, his administration announced that it would allocate $55.6 million to help rehabilitate the blighted South Bronx between then and September 30.
 Some of this funding was planned to go to the modernization of the Third Avenue–149th Street and Hunts Point Avenue stations.
 A component of the planned renovations was increased security.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 On November 18, 2014, a $17.8 million project to make the station compliant with the Americans With Disabilities Act of 1990 was completed, and the reconstructed entrances and fare control area opened to the public.
 There are three elevators: one from the mezzanine to each platform within fare control, and one from the mezzanine to Monsignor Del Valle Square.

 Under the 2015–2019 MTA Capital Program, the station, along with thirty other New York City Subway stations, would have been entirely closed for up to six months to undergo a complete overhaul.
 Updates would have included cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
-However, these renovations are being deferred until the 2020–2024 Capital Program due to a lack of funding.
+However, these renovations were deferred until the 2020–2024 Capital Program due to a lack of funding.